 It’s that time of year again.
 As 2019 ends and 2020 begins, you are probably considering your New Year’s Resolutions.
 It’s the time for promises that we make to ourselves like going to the gym or starting a new hobby.
 You’ve probably seen a hundred blog and social posts already about how to make and keep your New Year’s resolution.

-So, this got us thinking about our own resolutions, not to ourselves though, but to our customers.
+So, this got us thinking about our own resolutions, not for ourselves, but for our customers: support resolutions.

-You can sum up our resolutions (which we’ve had for 20+ years, not just starting this January) by examining our SLAs.
-These are the Service Level Agreements we have in place to define the quality and speed which we respond to and resolve our customer’s incidents.
+You can sum up our support resolutions (which we’ve had for over 22 years, not just from this month onwards) by examining our SLAs.
+These are the Service Level Agreements we have in place to define the quality and speed in which we respond to and resolve our customers’ incidents.

-SLAs are commonplace in every industry and are expected from customers now.
-Without an SLA, you’re effectively left with disparity and a sense from the provider of “well, we’ll get around to it when we can… You’ll hear from us… Eventually…”
+SLAs are commonplace in every industry, and are somewhat expected from customers now.
+Without an SLA, you’re effectively left with disparity and a sense from the provider of “well, we’ll get around to it when we can… you’ll hear from us… eventually…”

-If you’re receiving support currently from Oracle or SAP, the above responses might sound familiar.
+If you’re receiving support currently from Oracle/SAP, the above response might sound familiar.

 Oracle and SAP probably haven’t made a New Year’s Resolution